 Need to quickly test out the market with low-volume parts?
 Or want to create large quantities of production parts?
 Then you can’t go wrong with our injection molding services.
 At 3ERP, we produce high-quality prototype moldings from aluminum molds with quick turnaround times.
-Our customers can test out their designs for manufacturability and functionality, fast.
-We also offer plastic injection molding for your high-volume production needs.
+Our customers can test out their designs for manufacturability and functionality fast.
+We also offer metal or plastic injection molding for your high-volume production needs.

 There are huge numbers of injection molding providers.
 Why should you choose us as your injection molding supplier?
 Here are the top 3 reasons:

 Our injection molding engineers have rich experience after handling thousands of projects; whichever parts they come across, they can get the correct parameters immediately.

 We can make the most precise moldings using imported and top-brand local injection molding machines.

 Aside from our in-house facilities, we have built up strong networks with our partners.
 Full fleets of metal and plastic injection molding machines, from 10 to 1000 tons are ready for your orders without delay.

 At 3ERP, our experienced team produces injection molded parts of the highest quality.
 We use injection molding in tandem with our rapid tooling capabilities, allowing us to create detailed custom metal or plastic injection molding parts quickly and efficiently.

 Our injection molding technology enables us to use a wide range of materials and finishes to suit the needs of any industry or application.

 Here are some of the options you can choose from:

 The most popular custom injection molding process, thermoplastic, is suitable for consumer products, automotive components, and many other applications.